Quality work is never an accident!

 If you’re looking for a long-term career that can span a number of industries, welding metal fabrication might be an option for you.
 There are multiple opportunities for advancement in welding and metal fabrication, and jobs opening up all over the country.
 Learn the skills you need to begin a career in this highly in-demand field at Caddo Kiowa Technology Center.

-Students in CKTC’s welding school and metal fabrication classes may earn the Oklahoma State Welding Certification and may receive certifications from WorkKeys and National Center for Construction Education & Research.
+Students in CKTC’s welding school and metal fabrication classes may earn the Oklahoma State Welding Certification and may receive a certification from OSHA.

 Industrial Fabrication Technology